nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * Including a Module from Scheduling
     * `IncludeCommand#removeModuleFromExclusion()`- gets the name of the `Module` to be included, and calls `Storage#removeModuleFromExclusionFile()`
     * `Storage#removeModuleFromExclusionFile()` - removes every `Chapter` of the target `Module` that is in the Exclusion File

+***Example***

+For instance, the user wants to include the Module `CS2113T` back into his schedule.
+A detailed description of what happens is shown below:

+Step 1: The user enters `include module`

+Step 2: The user input is parsed by `Parser`, and `Parser` creates a `IncludeCommand` object.

+Step 3: `IncludeCommand` is executed and calls the method `IncludeCommand#attemptToInclude()`.

+Step 4: `IncludeCommand#attemptToInclude()` checks the command argument, `module` for the `include` command and calls `IncludeCommand#removeModuleFromExclusion()`

+Step 5: `IncludeCommand` calls `Ui#getIncludedModuleName()` to obtain the name of the module that is to be included back into the scheduling process, so the user will enter `CS2113T` here

+Step 6: `IncludeCommand` will then call `Storage#removeModuleFromExclusionFile()`, which will in turn call `StorageWrite#removeModuleFromExclusionFile()` to begin the process of Updating the Exclusion File.

+Step 7: `StorageWrite` will load the contents of the Exclusion File into `excludedChapters` using `StorageLoad#loadExclusionFile()` and load the Chapters of the `CS2113T` by calling `StorageLoad#loadChaptersFromSpecifiedModule()`.

+Step 8: `StorageWrite` will then check through the contents of the Exclusion file for each of the Chapters in `CS2113T`, and remove them from `excludedChapters` if found.

+Step 9: After the removal of every Chapter in the `CS2113T` from `excludedChapters`, the contents of it are written back by `StorageWrite` into the Exclusion File by calling `StorageWrite#updateExclusionFile()`.

 The following sequence Diagrams illustrates how the "include" command is executed: